 - What are "other" leadership campaign expenses?

 - Who can incur and pay "other" leadership campaign expenses?

-- Typical "other" expenses (contest fees, compensation paid to the contestant, fundraising expenses, unused inventory, loan interest outside the contest period, auditor's fees and costs of reports)
+- Typical "other" expenses (contest fees, compensation paid to the contestant, fundraising expenses, unused inventory, loan interest outside the contest period, auditorís fees, preparing reports and replacing damaged property)

 What are "other" leadership campaign expenses?

 Some leadership campaign expenses, which are reasonably incurred as an incidence of the contest, do not fit into any specific expense category.
 They are called "other" leadership campaign expenses.